-Special Education meets the unique needs of individuals with disabilities by preparing professionals with the knowledge, disposition, and skills necessary to effectively serve individuals with diverse needs.
-The undergraduate program is grounded in evidence-based practices that emphasizes (a) creating connections between subject matter knowledge and teaching, (b) valuing the diverse characteristics of students and the ability to address the needs of all students, and (c) understanding the contextual aspects of teaching (e.g., the organizational and policy context).
+The Inclusion program unifies Elementary Education and Special Education teacher preparation to prepare future teachers to meet the unique needs of elementary students with and without disabilities.
+The Inclusion program focuses on the knowledge, disposition, and skills necessary to effectively serve students with various educational needs in kindergarten through 6th grade.
+This undergraduate program underscores critical thinking and data-driven decision making.
+The program is grounded in evidence-based practices that emphasizes (a) deep knowledge in all content areas (b) fostering the application of content knowledge to the classroom, (c) differentiating instruction to meet the needs of all students, and (d) understanding the contextual aspects of teaching (e.g., the organizational and policy context).

-The program links courses with field experiences in partner school and non-school settings.
-Particular attention is given to specialized skills to meet the individual needs of students with disabilities - serving students in various school and community settings; developing Individualized Education Programs (IEPs); engaging in data-driven decision making; and developing instructional, material and environmental modifications.
-All of these competencies are beyond the knowledge required for general educators.
+The program links courses with field experiences in partner school settings.
+Students are given opportunities to practice specialized skills to meet the individual needs of elementary students with and without disabilities in the classroom; develop Individualized Education Programs (IEPs); engage in data-driven decision making; and develop instructional, material and environmental modifications to support access to general education curricula.
+The inclusion program leverages and extends competencies of elementary teachers to build effective instruction and support for all learners.

-A Special Education K-6 graduate is qualified to teach children with or at risk for disability who require mild to intense supports from kindergarten through grade 6 (K-6).
-Graduates are prepared to support students across a continuum of placements and to collaborate with a variety of professionals to meet the needs of students.
-The Special Education K-6 Plan of Study outlines the required courses to complete the degree for licensure.
+An Inclusion major graduate is qualified to teach children in general education grades kindergarten through 6 (K-6) as well as special education for students with support needs ranging from mild to intense.
+Graduates are prepared to support all leaners across a continuum of placements and to collaborate with a variety of professionals to meet the needs of students.
+The Inclusion Plan of Study outlines the required courses to complete the degree for licensure.

 This program meets state and national licensure standards and is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the State of Indiana, State Board of Education.
 Admission to and successful completion of the Teacher Education Program (TEP) are required.

 For more information about the degree program, visit the COE Office of Advising and Recruiting.
-For teacher licensure information, visit the Office of Teacher Education and Licensure.
+Indiana Licensure information - Each student must meet all degree, program, and licensure requirements prior to being recommended for licensure.

-Special Education: Mild & Intense Intervention Major Change (CODO) Requirements
+Special Education/Elementary Education Major Change (CODO) Requirements

-Departmental/Program Major Requirements (96-97 credits)
+Departmental/Program Major Requirements (100 credits)

-All courses (including Additional Professional courses and Learner Pathway concentration) are included in Professional Education 3.00 GPA ("B" average with no grade lower than a "C").
+All courses below (Major Courses, Additional Methods Courses, Required Reading Concentration, and Required Learner Pathway) are included in the calculation of the Professional Education GPA requirement: 2.5 (with no grade lower than a "C").